Client Name: NHS Greater Glasgow & Clyde

 - Performing basic administrative and clerical tasks, such as keeping records of test results, writing prescriptions, providing information to patients, and monitoring treatment plans.

-- Conduct research to help develop and test surgical techniques and equipment that can improve operating procedures and outcomes
+- Conduct research to help develop and test techniques and equipment that can improve procedures and outcomes.

 - Help teach and train other junior doctors and medical students and other members of the multidisciplinary team.